C.S. Lewis' most famous work of fiction.

 |C.S.
 Lewis (1898-1963)|

 The Lion, the Witch and the Wardrobe is my only my second piece of Lewis fiction (the other being The Screwtape Letters) and I found it to be a quick, enjoyable read.
-The characters are likeable but sketchy, but that is understandable considering that he intended it to be a fairy tale.
+The characters are likeable but not particularly well-developed, but that is understandable considering that he intended it to be a fairy tale.
 How much character development is there in a fairy tale?

 Christian themes are very strong throughout the book, but the story can be read without any previous study into Christianity.
 If you are unsure of the themes or want to make sure that you are not missing any, I would recommend that you pick up any of the half-dozen or more companion study guides that Amazon offers.